Smelly paints and unpleasant odor, after you have just painted your home can be notorious.

 Just that your paint has developed a funny color and smells like rotten eggs does not mean it has gone off.

-Before throwing the stuffed paint away just make a confirmation if it’s still usable and if you can still use it with some variations.
+Before throwing the stuffed paint away, just confirm if it’s still usable and if you can still use it with some variations.

 The heavier solids in the paint (that make up the main ingredients) generally sit at the bottom.